Cubs vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Chris Flexen takes the mound for the Colorado Rockies on Saturday at Wrigley Field against Ian Happ and the Chicago Cubs.
-First pitch is at 2:20 PM ET.
+Ezequiel Tovar and the Colorado Rockies hit the field on Sunday at Wrigley Field against Jordan Wicks, who is starting for the Chicago Cubs.
+First pitch is set for 2:20 PM ET.

-The Rockies are +185 moneyline underdogs for this matchup against the favored Cubs (-225).
+The Cubs are favored in this one, at -250, while the underdog Rockies have +200 odds to upset.
+The total is 8.5 runs for the game (with -120 odds on the over and +100 odds to go under).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.